Exploring System 1 and 2 communication for latent reasoning in LLMs: Discussion

 Our stricter baselines highlight scenarios where dual-model gains either disappear or can be matched closely by simpler means.
 The Countdown experiments further show that scaling the latent budget beyond eight tokens fails to deliver systematic robustness as combinatorial complexity explodes.
 Our interpretability analysis seem to corroborate this by showing that learned latents largely occupy overlapping representational subspaces: extra latents mostly amplify confidence rather than add new algorithmic structure.

-Our negative results do not invalidate the dual-system framework; they indicate that how the two models exchange information remains an open problem, and that current instantiations do not create conditions for System-2-like computation to emerge.
-Promising directions include (i) designing objectives that explicitly reward diversity or orthogonality in latent representations to encourage broader search, and (ii) developing training schedules that preserve large-scale language competence while gradually shaping latent spaces for multi-step reasoning.
+Our results do not invalidate the dual-system framework; they indicate that \emph{how} the two models exchange information remains an open problem, and that current instantiations do not create conditions for System-2-like computation to emerge.
+Our preliminary experiments on latent regularization and curriculum learning support this view, suggesting promising directions by (i) designing objectives that explicitly reward diversity or orthogonality in latent representations to encourage broader search, and (ii) developing training schedules that preserve large-scale language competence while gradually shaping latent spaces for multi-step reasoning.

 \beginappendix